johnsosc/626finalproj/README.md

 ### Drop Off Zone ID Analysis
 * Below is a descriptive list of the top 30 most active drop off zones for yellow and green taxi during the evening and morning commutes.
-* This list represents more than 50% of the overall yellow and green drop off zone data
+* This list represents more than 50% of the overall yellow and green drop off zone total across the entire survey area.
 * The first 11 rows are bolded due to an overlap in drop off zone IDs between the yellow and green services

 Green Taxi Zone ID | Yellow Zone ID |